MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ---

-The proxy is now running with the following defaults:
+Dev Proxy is now running with the following defaults:

 - 50% chance of a request being failed with a random [supported HTTP error status code](./technical-reference/Supported-HTTP-error-status-codes.md).
 - Dev Proxy intercepts all requests to Microsoft Graph and SharePoint Online APIs.